Investor Psychology: How Your Behavioral Biases Sabotage Your Long-Term Investment Plan

 By JAMES PARKYN & FRANÇOIS DOYON LA ROCHELLE

-In this Episode, James Parkyn & François Doyon La Rochelle discuss financial market bubbles history and perspectives.
+In this Episode, James Parkyn & François Doyon La Rochelle discuss how investors’ behavioral biases sabotage their long-term investment plan.

 Or you can listen to this podcast using a streaming platform